elehcimd/mltraq/mkdocs/benchmarks/speed.md

   <img height="100%" width="100%" style="border-radius: 5px; border: 5px solid white;" src="/assets/img/benchmarks2/exp-2.svg" >
 </p>

-Trends remain similar to Experiment 1, except WandB whose time explodes.
-We suspect this is due to the threading communication.
+Trends remain similar to Experiment 1, except `WandB` whose time explodes.
+We suspect this is due to the threading communication and its internal JSON serializer.

 ### Experiment 3: How long does it take to track 1-10K arrays with a length of 1K?

 In this experiment, we assess the time required to track a large number of small-sized arrays.
+The analysis is limited to the best-performing methods.

 <p align="center">
   <img height="100%" width="100%" style="border-radius: 5px; border: 5px solid white;" src="/assets/img/benchmarks2/exp-3.svg" >
 </p>

-Comet and FastTrackML perform similarly, with Neptune and MLtraq being 4x faster.
+* `Comet` and `FastTrackML` perform similarly, followed by `Neptune`, which is `4`` times faster.
-**MLtraq is the best-performing method, being 5x faster than Neptune**.
+* **MLtraq is the best-performing method, being 5 times faster than Neptune**.

 ## Conclusion

 * **MLtraq is the fastest experiment-tracking solution for workloads with hundreds of thousands of runs and arbitrarily large, complex Python objects**.
-The primary goal of other solutions gravitates toward compatibility, dashboarding, streaming, third-party integrations, and complete model lifecycle management.
+The primary goal of other solutions gravitates toward backward compatibility, third-party integrations, and complete model lifecycle management.
 Their support for rich modeling of experiments, runs, and complex Python objects is missing or limited.
 We believe these are essential capabilities in the experimentation phase worth optimizing.

 * **Relying solely on the filesystem as a database is a recipe for low performance**.
 As noted on the [SQLite website](https://www.sqlite.org/fasterthanfs.html), relying on a single file to store the local database copy could be
 35% faster than a filesystem-based solution.
 The higher initialization cost of having a proper database pays off in scalability and reliability.
-MLtraq provides the flexibility to choose where to store objects with the [Data store](../advanced/datastore.md) interface.
+`MLtraq` provides the flexibility to choose where to store objects with the [Data store](../advanced/datastore.md) interface.

-* **The solutions that adopt threading to incorporate streaming capabilities pay the hidden cost of IPC (Inter-Process Communication).** Further, the higher complexity results in more I/O errors and instability issues.
+* If not implemented carefully, **the solutions that adopt threading to incorporate streaming capabilities pay the hidden cost of IPC (Inter-Process Communication)**.
+Further, the higher complexity results in more I/O errors and reliability concerns.